 You can't have fixed protection 2016 if you already have primary, enhanced, fixed protection 2012 or fixed protection 2014.

 With fixed protection 2016 your lifetime allowance is fixed at £1.25 million rather than the standard lifetime allowance.
-The maximum tax-free lump sum you can take on retirement is the lesser of:
+The maximum tax-free lump sum you can take on retirement is the lowest of:

 25% of the capital value of your L G P S benefits, or